Knoxville

 When: Saturdays, 9 AM – 2 PM (April through November)

-What: A producer-only market featuring local farmers, artisans, and food vendors, offering fresh produce, handmade crafts, and live entertainment.
+What: A producer-only market featuring local farmers, bakers, and artisans offering fresh produce, baked goods, and handmade crafts.

 -